News from Celtic League

 The concerns of the Spanish authorities that Catalans do want independence are more than justified.
 There have been several highly organised, privately sponsored and voluntarily run referendums over the last few years that have shown the potential support for independence among the Catalan people.
 In a recent poll, the Barcelona-based Centre d?Estudis d?Opinio, showed that 51 per cent of Catalans would vote in favour of full independence.
 The results of the poll was a motivating factor for the Catalan parliament to vote in favour of holding a referendum on independence for the first time in its history, but whether the Catalan parliament will realise this aim in an official capacity remains to be seen.

-Voir aussi : Alba: Boost For Gaelic Education par Celtic LeagueThe Catalan elections that were called last month, two years before the elections were due to take place, was an attempt by the Catalan president Artur Mas of the ruling right of centre Convergència i Unió (CiU) political party, to capture the popular support that the independence debate is attracting among the general population, especially since the deep economic crisis that Spain currently finds itself in.
+Voir aussi : Its a hard living for fishermen without the under sea menace par Celtic LeagueThe Catalan elections that were called last month, two years before the elections were due to take place, was an attempt by the Catalan president Artur Mas of the ruling right of centre Convergència i Unió (CiU) political party, to capture the popular support that the independence debate is attracting among the general population, especially since the deep economic crisis that Spain currently finds itself in.
 However, the CiU actually lost 12 seats in the election showing that independence is not a political football that can be used by political parties as and when convenient.
 The CiU has not always advocated independence (and Mas has previously stated that he is not in favour of full independence for Catalonia), but Esquerra Republicana de Catalunya (ERC) who saw their representation almost double in the election, has always been a strong supporter of independence.
 CiU remains the largest bloc in the parliament, winning 50 seats out of the 135 available, but the ERC has achieved an enviable second place and are in a position to start demanding concessions of their own, if the CiU want their parliamentary support, which may be necessary.

 The Catalans are resentful that their request for greater financial autonomy -similar to what the Basques enjoy - has been rejected by the Spanish government.
 Similarly a request by the Catalans for a greater share of the 18bn-euro (£14bn) Regional Liquidity Fund that was given to Spain by the EU to cushion its economic down turn earlier this year was also refused.
 In protest a massive 2 million people marched through the streets of Barcelona, the Catalan capital, in September 2012 demanding independence.
 Soon after the march the Catalans voted to hold a referendum on independence.
 The Catalans argue that a disproportionate share of its wealth, through taxes, goes to Madrid than is received from central government spending in return, which has affected their economic growth.
 Catalonia is a country of 7.5 million people, a 200 billion euro (£161bn) economy and its own police force.
 Catalonia is bigger than Belgium and richer than Portugal and Andorra combined, which are all independent states recognised by the European Union.
 If Catalonia became independent, the effect on the Spanish economy would be significant.